willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 The layer has a total of $4 \cdot 4 \cdot 3 \cdot 1 \cdot 1 = 38$ parameters.

-<##todo Probably should expand on this with an example bank of filters and an
+<##todo Expand on this with an example bank of filters and an
 input volume and show to produce the output volume>

+#### Activation

+<##todo Add activation layer section>

 ### Architectures

 The architecture of a CNN refers to the choice of layers, and parameters and connectivity of those layers.
 Architectures are designed to solve a particular problem where the number of layers limits the complexity of the features learnt by the network.
-Networks are designed such that they have sufficient representational power (i.e. number of layers, and number of filters in those layers) necessary to learn the desired mapping from input to output.
+Networks are designed such that they have sufficient representational power (i.e. number of layers, and number of filters in those layers) necessary to learn the desired mapping from input to output, but are as small as possible as each new layer adds additional hyperparameters (number of filters, filter size, stride size) to the network which further increases the already considerable time spent searching for optimal hyperparameters by training a network per hyperparameter configuration.

 First we look at architectures for object detection as this task has been the focus of most research inspiring architectures for action recognition which we